ketz86/it-intersect/README.md

 ## About
 ___

-Being a wrapper around the **IntersectionObserver API**, this simple component is useful when your application need to respond to the presence of particular component in the vieport.
+Being a wrapper around the **IntersectionObserver API**, this simple component is useful when your application need to respond to the presence of particular component in the viewport.

 The best use case is probably for infinite scroll.

-Given that you're rendering a list inside a container component, if you place this component after the list in that container you can listen for the intersection event and perform asyncrounous operations to update your list
+Given that you're rendering a list inside a container component, if you place this component after the list in that container you can listen for the intersection event and perform asynchronous operations to update your list

 ## IMPORTANT